Ainges/BA/README.md

 </a>

-This is an example Application for a PDA compliant applikation implemented with the following technologies
+This is an example Application for a PDA compliant application implemented with the following technologies
 ### Process Engine
 - 5minds processcube
 ### Frontend